roblaing/erlang-webapp-howto/unit2/README.md

      which I'll expand on quickly in <em>Introducing Observer</em>.
   3. Chevroned <<"Hello World">> is a <a href="https://erlang.org/doc/reference_manual/data_types.html#bit-strings-and-binaries">binary</a>.
-     This is the format that <a href="https://erlang.org/doc/man/file.html#read_file-1">file:read_file("form.hml")</a> returns the HTML in form.html as, and also how Cowboy sends and receives http headers and bodies, which is apparently more efficient than traditional text.
+     This is the format that <a href="https://erlang.org/doc/man/file.html#read_file-1">file:read_file("form.hml")</a> returns the HTML in form.html as, and also how Cowboy sends and receives http headers and bodies.
+Concatenation of strings within binaries can be done
+     <<"Hello", " ", "World">>, but my attempts to do that with variables just crash.

 I've found the <code>io_lib:format(Template, [Arg1, Arg2, Arg3, ...])</code> function a huge boon because <code>Template</code> can be any of these three types, as can each Arg in the Arglist, with all the type conversion you would need